-- x If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting. - y Meetings shall commence at 7.00pm and not continue beyond 9.00pm - z Every member of the Council attending a meeting of the Council or any of its Committees will sign the Attendance Register - aa If prior to a meeting, a Councillor has submitted reasons for his absence at the meeting which is then approved by a resolution, such resolution shall be recorded in the minutes of the meeting at which the approval was given.
+x If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
+The business on the agenda for the meeting shall be adjourned to another meeting.

+- y Meetings shall normally commence at 19:00 and not continue beyond 21:00. - z Every member of the Council attending a meeting of the Council or any of its Committees will sign the Attendance Register - aa If prior to a meeting, a Councillor has submitted reasons for their absence at the meeting which is then approved by a resolution, such resolution shall be recorded in the minutes of the meeting at which the approval was given.